 We could learn these two data loss scenarios via two cases.

-The reasons will be very complicated if your data gets lost because of the hardware faults.
-For example, the storage device itself is corrupted, the hard disk platter bad sectors, the burned chip, etc. In the second scenario, it will be much more difficult to recover data.
-You might need some necessary hardware equipment.
+The reasons will be very complicated if your data gets lost because of hardware faults.
+For example, the storage device itself is corrupted, the hard disk platter has bad sectors, the chip is burned, etc.

-If the storage media itself, like hard disk platter and flash memory, is intact, you still stand a good chance of recovering lost data.
-Usually, we regard the corruption of the storage device as physical damage, while the problems not related to the storage device as logical failure.
+If the storage media itself, like the hard disk platter and flash memory, is intact, there will be a larger possibility to recover your lost data.
+Usually, we regard storage device corruption as physical damage.
+However, if the problems are not related to the storage device, it will be seen as a logical failure.

 For example, the sudden rain soaks your textbook heavily, and it becomes damaged physically.
 Your OS cannot find your file catalog, a logical failure happens.

 In the above two scenarioes, you cannot prevent your files from loss.
 Once you are traped in the problem of disappeared files, you can download Wondershare Recoverit and launch it to your desktop.
 Equipped with it, you can quickly retrieve files in three simple steps: Select-Scan-Recover.